k1dbl4ck/ionic-cordova-oauth/README.md

 * webpack, systemjs or amd loaders

-## Installing ioni-cordova-oauth Into Your Project
+## Installing ionic-cordova-oauth Into Your Project

 ### Installing